CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/capital-projects.md

       modern fire stations, and planning money for the construction of a new North Washington Street bridge, which will help leverage state construction funds.
+- text_block:
+  - title: More resources
+    body: >
+      Include links to PDF versions of the tables at the end of the capital chapter Link to the all funds budget table PDF
 ---